cissagatto/Multi-Label-Friedman-Nemenyi/README.md

 ### Documentation

-For more detailed documentation on each function, check out the comments in the R scripts.
-Each function is thoroughly documented to help you understand its purpose and parameters.
+For more detailed documentation on each function, check out the `~/MultiLabelFriedmanNemenyi/docs`folder

 ## 📚 **Contributing**